lima-vm/lima/website/content/en/docs/config/multi-arch/_index.md

 ## [Fast mode 2 (Rosetta): Intel containers on ARM VM on ARM Host](#fast-mode-2)

 > **Warning**
-> "vz" mode, including support for Rosetta, is experimental
+> "vz" mode, including support for Rosetta, is experimental (will graduate from experimental in Lima v1.0)

 | ⚡ Requirement | Lima >= 0.14, macOS >= 13.0, ARM |
 |-------------------|----------------------------------|